-- 1. That before the three-day notice period had expired, [name of defendant] presented the full amount of rent that was due to [name of plaintiff]; and - 2.
+- 1. That after service of the three-day notice but before the three-day period had expired, [name of defendant] presented the full amount of rent that was due to [name of plaintiff]; and - 2.
 That [name of plaintiff] refused to accept the payment.